wp-plugins/steam-group-viewer/readme.txt

-**(English)**

-1. You will got the following menu when you activate the plugin.
+1. (en) You will got the following menu when you activate the plugin.| (fr) Vous obtenez le menu suivant après activation du plugin.
-2. When you go to settings you can choose the group you want to display and his width.
+2. (en) When you go to settings you can choose the group you want to display and his width.| (fr) Dans le menu "Settings" entrez l'adresse du groupe que vous souhaitez afficher ainsi que sa largeur
-3. Appearance settings.
-4. Final result.

-**(French)**

-1. Vous obtenez le menu suivant après activation du plugin. /images/screenshots/screenshot-1.png . "/trunk/images/screenshots/screenshot-1.png"

-2. Dans le menu "Settings" entrez l'adresse du groupe que vous souhaitez afficher ainsi que sa largeur. /trunk/images/screenshots/screenshot-2.png . "/trunk/images/screenshots/screenshot-2.png"
-3. Configuration d'apparence.
+3. (en) Appearance settings | (fr) Configuration d'apparence.
-4. Résultat final.
+4. (en) Final result.| (fr) Résultat final